-We live in a digital age — information is transferred and transactions are completed at a speed that past generations never thought possible.
+We live in a digital age—information is transferred and transactions are completed at a speed never thought possible.
 We have seen some amazing innovations in the last decade.
 One is the creation of digital currency, or cryptocurrency, the best-known of which is Bitcoin.
-While it sometimes seems that tax authorities play catch-up to technology’s latest advances, not much escapes the scrutiny of the Canada Revenue Agency (CRA).
+While it sometimes seems that tax authorities play catch-up to technology's latest advances, not much escapes the scrutiny of the Canada Revenue Agency (CRA).

-The CRA has provided general, and rather limited, guidance about the taxation of transactions carried out using cryptocurrency.
-While the CRA acknowledges that cryptocurrencies can be used to buy and sell goods or services over the Internet, cryptocurrencies are not recognized as legal tender in Canada.
+The CRA provides provides general guidance about the taxation of transactions carried out using cryptocurrency.
+While the CRA acknowledges that cryptocurrencies are a digital asset that can be used to buy and sell goods or services over the Internet, they are not recognized as legal tender in Canada.
 As a result, the rules governing barter transactions will apply where cryptocurrency is used to purchase or sell goods or services.
-In addition, the CRA maintains that cryptocurrencies should be treated like a commodity when bought or sold in return for traditional currency, or transferred from one person to another.
+In addition, the CRA maintains that they should also be treated like a commodity when bought, sold, exchanged (including when disposed of in exchange for another cryptocurrency), or transferred from one person to another.

 Using cryptocurrency to buy or sell goods or services

-The same principle applies where goods, rather than services, are exchanged for cryptocurrency.
-The Canadian dollar value of those goods will similarly be brought into the taxpayer’s income where the transaction is business related.
-For example, if a consumer electronics store accepts cryptocurrency in exchange for a computer, the retail value of that computer in Canadian dollars will be included in the store’s income for tax purposes.
+The same principle applies where goods are exchanged for cryptocurrency.
+The Canadian dollar value of those goods will similarly be brought into the taxpayer's income where the transaction is business related.
+For example, if a consumer electronics store accepts cryptocurrency in exchange for a computer, the retail value of that computer in Canadian dollars will be included in the store's income for tax purposes.

-Cryptocurrency can also be bought or sold.
+Cryptocurrency can also be bought, sold, or exchanged.
 In this regard, the CRA has specifically stated that cryptocurrency is to be treated as a commodity for income tax purposes and any resulting gains or losses arising from the trading of cryptocurrency will be taxable in the same manner as any other commodity.

 Whether such gains or losses are taxable as income or capital will depend on the facts surrounding the transactions.
-Similar to transactions involving other types of commodities, the tax consequences of realizing any resulting gains or losses would be determined by considering a variety of factors, including the intention of the taxpayer, as well as both the nature of and the frequency of the transactions.
-Other factors to consider could also include the following:
+Like transactions involving other types of commodities, the tax consequences of realizing any resulting gains or losses would be determined by considering a variety of factors, including the intention of the taxpayer, as well as both the nature of and the frequency of the transactions.
+Other factors to consider could also include:

-- the type of financing that is required to support the taxpayer’s cryptocurrency activities
+- the type of financing that is required to support the taxpayer's cryptocurrency activities; and

 - whether the taxpayer has advertised or otherwise made it known that they are engaged in this activity.